SkafteNicki/dtu_mlops/s1_getting_started/M2_conda.md

    (We will revisit requirement files at a later point)

-5. If you look through the requirements that both `pip` and `conda` produces then you will see that it is often filled with a lot more packages than what you are actually using in your project e.g. what you write import statements: `from package import module`.
+5. If you look through the requirements that both `pip` and `conda` produces then you will see that it is often filled with a lot more packages than what you are actually using in your project.
+What you are really interested in are the packages that you import in your code: `from package import module`.
    One way to come around this is to use the package `pipreqs`, that will automatically scan your project and create a requirement file specific to that.
    Lets try it out:

    1. Install `pipreqs`: